Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

 \begin{lemma} Let $v$ be a node of $T$ at level $j$ of $H(T)$ with two incident heavy edges.
-For every light child $u \in L(v)$ assume there is a disk $D_u$ of radius $r_u = 2\cdot 4^{h(T)-j-1} |T_u|$ that contains a fixed drawing of $T_u$ with perfect angular resolution and such that $u$ is exposed in the outer annulus of $D_u$.
-Then we can construct a drawing of $v$ and its light subtrees inside a disk $D$, potentially with an extended small zone, such that the following properties hold: \begin{enumerate} \item the edge between $v$ and any light child $u \in L(v)$ is a circular arc that does not intersect any disk other than $D_u$; \item the heavy edges do not intersect any disk $D_u$; \item any two disks $D_u$ and $D_{u'}$ for $u \ne u'$ are disjoint; \item the angular resolution of $v$ is $2\pi/d(v)$; \item the disk $D$ has radius $r_v = 4^{h(T)-j} l(v)$. \end{enumerate} \end{lemma}
+For every light child $u \in L(v)$ assume there is a disk $D_u$ of radius $r_u = 2\cdot 4^{h(T)-j-1} |T_u|$ that contains a fixed drawing of $T_u$ with perfect angular resolution and such that $u$ is exposed to its parent $v$.
+Then we can construct in $O(d(v))$ time a drawing of $v$ and its light subtrees inside a disk $D$, potentially with an extended small zone, such that the following properties hold: \begin{enumerate} \item the edge between $v$ and any light child $u \in L(v)$ is a circular arc that does not intersect any disk other than $D_u$; \item the heavy edges do not intersect any disk $D_u$; \item any two disks $D_u$ and $D_{u'}$ for $u \ne u'$ are disjoint; \item the angular resolution of $v$ is $2\pi/d(v)$; \item the disk $D$ has radius $r_v = 4^{h(T)-j} l(v)$. \end{enumerate} \end{lemma}